Africa holds an air of mystery in the minds of so many...

 If your still not sold, among the vast plains lies Mount Kilimanjaro.
 A staggering 5,895m tall this mountain can be climbed by the intrigued tourist who fancies a challenge, or admired from afar by those more inclined to spend their days with their lion pride.

-Want to cover all this, fancy a more structured approach?
-You can experience all that Tanzania has to offer through The Leap's 10-week program in Tanzania that combines this beautiful country with the island of Zanzibar!
+You can experience all that Tanzania has to offer through The Leap's 5-week program in Tanzania.

 Country #2: South Africa